 Alabama's tax free weekend is the first one of the summer once again.
-While mid-July might feel like an early time to shop for school supplies, school is tentatively set to start in many AL counties just a few weeks later.
+While mid-July might feel like an early time to shop for school supplies, school is scheduled to start in many AL counties in just a few weeks.
 Don't miss the chance to grab all the school year necessities now, so you can have one less thing to worry about.

 When Is the Next Alabama Tax Free Weekend in 2020?

 Alabama's Back to School Sales Tax Holiday is always the third full weekend in July.
 In 2020, that's July 17-19.
 But that's not the only tax free weekend Alabama residents can shop annually.